-Lucky for you, the experts at Togo—an RV rental marketplace—outlined 9 steps for starting a profitable RV campsite from scratch, without breaking the bank.
+Lucky for you, the experts at Togo—an RV companion app—outlined 9 steps for starting a profitable RV campsite from scratch, without breaking the bank.

 Look for a spot on your land where an RV can easily get in and out of from the access road.
 The spot should be fairly level so the RV isn’t leaning to the side.
 If there are trees on the access road or on the site, make sure to trim any low-hanging branches so the RV can clear the space.

 One of the most stressful parts of RV camping (especially for less experienced campers) is keeping a steady battery charge and water supply.
 You can encourage longer stays by providing a small water and electrical hookups, both of which can run straight from your home’s electrical and plumbing systems.

 If you’re starting small with one RV site, you can buy a heavy duty extension cord (10 or 12ga) and connect it to a 15amp outlet.
 It’s enough for the guest to keep the batteries charged and use appliances such as the microwave or portable heater.
 Make sure they know they can’t run A/C, as that needs a 30amp connection and would trip the breaker at the house.
 A simple 12ga, 100-foot extension cord on Amazon costs around $70.